Optimized Speculative Sampling for GPU Hardware Accelerators: Related work

-Speculative sampling approaches can be broadly categorized by the way drafting and verification is performed \cite{xia2024unlocking}. \textit{Drafting} refers to the efficient prediction of multiple future tokens with a draft model and \textit{verification} refers to the methods used to verify the token sequence with the target model.
+Speculative sampling approaches can be broadly categorized based on how drafting and verification are conducted \cite{xia2024unlocking}. \textit{Drafting} refers to the efficient prediction of multiple future tokens with a draft model and \textit{verification} refers to the methods used to verify the token sequence with the target model.
 Some works use specialized draft models \cite{xia-etal-2023-speculative,zhou2024distillspec}.
 Others employ an existing smaller model from the same series \cite{chen2023sampling,spector2023accelerating,leviathan2023decoding,yang2024multicandidate} or leverage the target model directly for drafting, \eg, by skipping intermediate layers \cite{zhang2023draft}, using special look-ahead tokens \cite{monea2023pass}, or additional modeling heads \cite{stern2018specdec,cai2024medusa,zhang2024recurrent}.
 Verification approaches first supported greedy decoding \cite{stern2018specdec,xia-etal-2023-speculative,zhang2023draft} and were subsequently extended to support other methods such as nucleus sampling \cite{leviathan2023decoding,chen2023sampling}.
 Recently, methods to verify multiple draft sequences in parallel have also been explored \cite{miao2024tokentree,cai2024medusa,spector2023accelerating}.

-Several studies have experimented with ReLU as alternatives to softmax in the attention~\citep{bai2023transformers,shen2023study,Hron2020InfiniteAN,hua2022quality,li2022robust,wortsman2023replacing}.
+Several studies have experimented with ReLU and sigmoid as alternatives to softmax in the attention mechanism~\citep{bai2023transformers,shen2023study,Hron2020InfiniteAN,hua2022quality,li2022robust,wortsman2023replacing,ramapuram2024sigmoidatt}.
 They either require training new models from scratch or maintain the computational overhead of gathering information along the full sequence length.
 Other softmax-related optimizations are tailored to reduce the memory requirement during training by computing only smaller fractions of the full softmax output in the backward pass \cite{lee2023softmax} or leverage word frequencies in the training data to speed up computation \cite{grave2017adaptivesoftmax}. \citet{shim2017svdsoftmax} approximate softmax by computing only a fraction of the full input with singular value decomposition.
 Other approximation methods are specifically designed for custom hardware such as field-programmable gate arrays~\cite{ke2023approx} and application specific integrated circuits~\cite{Geng2018HardwareAwareSA}.